-If you have a favorite strain in mind, you can easily duplicate it through a process called cloning.
+If you have a favorite strain and you want to try your hand at growing it yourself, you can easily duplicate it through a process called cloning.

 If you're going to plant marijuana, or have in the past, you may be familiar with this process.
 But if you're new to growing or consuming marijuana, don't worry ? this article will introduce you to the cloning process.
-This includes what to look for in marijuana clones, necessary supplies to clone marijuana at home, and the benefits of doing this.
+This includes what to look for in marijuana clones, necessary supplies to plant marijuana and clone it at home, and the benefits of doing this.

 Details about Marijuana Clones